-Hard Hand: A hand total without an ace card, which can be counted as either 1 or 11.
+Hard Hand: A hard total without an ace card, which can be counted as either 1 or 11.
 Or, to twist the meaning, a hand where the players can bust on a hit because there’s no other way to read the numbers on the cards.

 Hit: Asking the dealer to deal you one more card.
 You can hit as often as you like until you bust.

-Hole Card: The second card to be dealt to the dealer that is dealt face down, and not revealed to players until after they have acted upon their hand(s).
+Hole Card: The second card to be dealt to the dealer that is dealt face down and not revealed to players until after they have acted upon their hand(s).

 I is for…

 Insurance: If the dealer shows an Ace, some online blackjack tables allow you to buy insurance.
-This means that you place a side bet of half the value of the original bet, and if the dealer has blackjack, you get your wager back plus the value of the original bet.
+This means that you place a side bet of half the value of the original bet, and if the dealer has Blackjack, you get your wager back plus the value of the original bet.

-If the dealer doesn’t have blackjack, you lose your insurance wager.
+If the dealer doesn’t have Blackjack, you lose your insurance wager.

 J & K is for…